 Can I take my kids to the park?

 Yes, our playgrounds are open, but please observe Ministry Health guidelines – keep a 2 metre distance from other members of the public, avoid touching your face, cough into your elbow and wash your hands thoroughly on your return home.
 If you are feeling sick, please stay home.

-View more information on toilet locations and closures in our district.
+View more information on toilet locations in our district.

 We’re accepting payments at our Council offices.

 - Eftpos or cheque payment is encouraged but we will accept cash payments.
 Extra cash handling precautions will be in place.

 - There are also four online ways you can pay your rates:

 - Automatic Payments (you set those up with your bank),